isomerpages/sportsg-corp/media-centre/media-release/_posts/2014-10-30-post-Standard Chartered Marathon 2014 Unveils Revisions To Race Routes For A Smoother Running Experience.md

 8\.
 Registrations remain open for all categories until midnight on 31 October 2014.
 Late entries will still be accepted after this date but participants will pay a $20 late fee and will not receive a personalised race bib.

 9\.
-For all SCMS 2014 registration details please visit www.marathonsingapore.com.
+For all SCMS 2014 registration details please visit [Standard Chartered Marathon Singapore (SCMS)](http://www.marathonsingapore.com).

 ---